binakot/binakot/README.md

 <h1 align="center">Hi 👋, I'm Ivan Muratov</h1>

-* Co-founder & CTO at [First Monitoring Company, LLC](https://firstmk.ru/) 🏢 - Software developer and vendor of monitoring and telemechanics systems
+* Co-founder & CTO at [First Monitoring Company, LLC](https://firstmk.ru/) 🏢 - Software developer of monitoring and telemechanics systems
 * Co-founder & head of product [Waliot](https://waliot.com/) 🛰️ - SaaS fleet management system powered by cloud computing & machine learning
-* Project Manager at [Nible](https://nible.io/) 🧑🏻‍💻 - Outsourcing department for custom product development at FMC
 * Technical Leader at [BreedEx](http://selectec.ru/) 🌿 - Digital system for accounting and management of selection in agriculture
 * Expert of TimescaleDB at [Postgres.AI](https://postgres.ai/) 🤖 - Consulting and development of PostgreSQL tools for DEVs, DBAs and QA engineers
 * Member of the organizing committee of the [Krasnodar Dev Days](https://krd.dev/) 🤝 & founder of the backend community in Krasnodar